cako/notorius/README.md

 ### Windows

-This has been tested with 32 bits Windows XP, but it should work on newer systems.
+This has been tested with 32-bit Windows XP, but it should work on newer systems.

 Before anything make sure you have a LaTeX distribution.
 A common one for